Cyb3rDef3nd3r5/overthewire-bandit-walkthrough/level-26/solution.md

 Notice that while the game tells you the password is "in the home directory" or "for the next level," the actual sensitive data on this server is kept in `/etc/bandit_pass/`.
 This mimics real-world systems where user passwords (or their hashes) are stored in protected system directories like `/etc/shadow`.

 ---

-**You've conquered the restricted shells!
-Level 27 moves into Git—the most popular version control system in the world.
-Ready to learn how to "clone" a repository and find secrets in the code?**